camwebb/klinikDB/doc/rpi_install.md

     # systemctl start httpd
     # systemctl enable httpd

-USe `journalctl` to chech that it started.
+Use `journalctl` to check that it started.

     $ chmod a+rx ../alarm/